descope/descope-js/packages/web-component/README.md

 1. Run the sample `pnpm run start`

-NOTE: This package is a part of a monorepo. so if you make changes in a dependency, you will have to rerun (this is a temporary solution until we improve the process to fit to monorepo).
+NOTE: This package is a part of a monorepo. so if you make changes in a dependency, you will have to rerun `npm run start` (this is a temporary solution until we improve the process to fit to monorepo).

 ## Optional Attributes